 In 2003, Perkins was promoted to director of marketing and licensing and was part of a five-person relocation committee that selected North Carolina's Triangle-area as the new home for USA Baseball.
 Following the organization's relocation, he was named the Chief Operating Officer.
 Under his guidance as the COO, he has headlined numerous successful endeavors.

 Perkins formalized the organization's internship program, which has seen over 100 interns successfully complete the program and go on to full-time positions in sports or opportunities of higher education.
-Twenty of USA Baseball's current full-time employees were interns with the organization.
+Eighteen of USA Baseball's current full-time employees were interns with the organization.

 He oversaw the development of the organization's digital media strategy, including multiple web site launches with the assistance of Major League Baseball Advanced Media, national television broadcasts on MLB Network, growth on social media platforms, and the creation of the organization's digital media department -- which is recognized as one of the top five most "socialed" National Governing Body sites.

 Perkins also developed and launched the USA Baseball Prospect Classic, an exhibition series between the USA Baseball Collegiate and 18U National Teams, which was broadcast nationally on MLB Network.
-Additionally, he oversaw the tour contact, venue relations and logistic for the 2013 and 2015 USA/Cuba International Friendship Series in the United Stated, which was the first time the teams have played on U.S. soil since 1996.
+Additionally, he oversaw the tour contact, venue relations and logistic for the 2013 and 2015 USA/Cuba International Friendship Series in the United States, which was the first time the teams have played on U.S. soil since 1996.

 Perkins graduated from the University of Arizona with a bachelor's of science degree in Finance with a concentration in International Business.